Psychogenic non-epileptic seizure: Medications

 There is no medication specifically indicated for the treatment of PNES.
-However, psychiatric medications such as antidepressants or anxiolytics may be prescribed to treat comorbid conditions.
-Anti-seizure medications are not used as a treatment for PNES.
-Misdiagnosis can lead to inappropriate and excessive use of anti-seizure medications.
+Psychiatric medications such as antidepressants or anxiolytics may be prescribed to treat comorbid conditions.
+There is no evidence that PNES can specifically be treated with medications.

 Prognosis

 According to a 2013 review, most studies indicate that seizures persist long-term in over two thirds of people with PNES.
+A 2023 study that followed patients with PNES for 2-15 years reported about one-third of patients becoming seizure-free.
 Early diagnosis and absence of severe comorbid psychiatric or personality disorders may predict a better prognosis.
-According to the review, acceptance of the diagnosis and willingness to engage in therapy may have an effect on outcomes, however "this has not been studied as a formal outcome or moderator in controlled treatment trials".